marzboard/marzboard/README.md

 ## Use Username & Password instead of copying multiple configs
 From now on, you can tell the username and password to users, and they can copy configs themselves from the board.

+## Admin Page
+If you log in with any of the credentials in `admins.json` file, you will see the admin panel which is under development and will have more features in future.